sulaimvn/COMShield/README.md

 2. Comparing the registry values between the two keys and printing out any differences found.

 ### Ideas in mind:
-1. Detects different persistence attacks in COM Object
+1. Detects different persistence attacks in COM Object.
-2. Monitor the registration and usage of COM Object in Windows Event Log
+2. Monitor the registration and usage of COM Object in Windows Event Log.

 ## Preparing
 1. Install RawCopy.exe